albar965/littlenavmap-manual/en/SEARCH.md

 To restrict the search further you can select a direction \(North, East, South and West\).

 Check the drop down menu for the change indicator `*` and the search fields for any remaining text if the distance search does not give any or unexpected results.
+Use `Reset Search` in the context menu of the result table or press `Ctrl+R` to clear all search criteria.

 ![Complex Distance Search](../images/complexsearch.jpg "Complex Distance Search")